 There are primarily two types of immigration bonds:

 - Delivery bonds: This is the most common type of immigration bail bond.
-It ensures that the detained immigrant will attend all immigration hearings and adhere to a judge’s decision on their immigration status.
-Once this bond is posted, the immigrant is released from custody, allowing them to spend time with their families and consult an immigration attorney in a more conducive environment.
+It ensures detained immigrants attend all immigration hearings and adhere to a judge’s decision on their immigration status.
+Once someone posts bond, authorities will release the from custody.
+Immigrants can then spend time with their families and consult an immigration attorney in a more conducive environment.

-- Voluntary Departure Bond: In certain situations, a judge may offer immigrants the opportunity to voluntarily leave the country within a specific timeframe at their own expense.
-It’s important to note that this immigration bail bond is refundable.
+- Voluntary Departure Bond: In certain situations, a judge may offer immigrants the opportunity to voluntarily leave the country.
+Immigrants must leave within a specific timeframe at their own expense.
+This immigration bail bond is refundable, unless the immigrant fails to depart as agreed upon.
 Once you provide evidence of your departure from the United States.
-However, if you are unable to depart as agreed upon, unfortunately, the immigration bail bond will be forfeited.

 How is the Immigration Bond Amount Determined?

-The bond amount is set by ICE or an immigration judge.
+ICE or an immigration judge sets the bond amount.
 Several factors influence this decision:

-- Flight Risk: In cases where there is a concern that an individual may not show up for their scheduled hearings, it may be necessary to set a higher bond amount.
+- Flight Risk: If there’s concern that an individual may not show up for their scheduled hearings, a judge may set a higher bond amount.
 This helps ensure their presence and cooperation throughout the legal process.

 - Criminal Record: Immigrants with criminal histories pose higher risks, which can result in higher immigration bail bond amounts.